 What to Expect

 Before joining BKFA, it is recommended to schedule with us to view a kung fu class or view a tai chi class.
 This way we can decide together whether the school is a good fit for your needs through an application and interview process.

-BKFA is a traditional kung fu school.
+BKFA is a traditional kung fu and tai chi school.
 This means the training is based on the foundation and passing on of knowledge of many generations past.
 We might occasionally talk about things like history and philosophy, but in class we are more focused on the practice and being present.

 At BKFA, we have a sash system that will test various milestones that a student reaches.
 Our levels are unique to our lineage, so the sashes will not transfer to other schools or styles (and vice versa).